jonsafari/network-gpu-info/README.md

 There is a **`--timeout`** option to change the default connection timeout (2 seconds).

+## Hostname Autocompletion
+You can enable hostname autocompletion for this script, so that it suggests hostnames to connect to.
+Just add something like the following to your `~/.bashrc` :

+    complete -F _ssh ./network-gpu-info

 ## Todo
 - Concurrent queries
 - Sorting output by utilization